 - To identify the kind of support your child will need to learn and to participate and how that support will be provided.

-Begin planning meetings by stating or re-stating your vision for your child (or better still, have your child talk about his or her own dreams, particularly if he or she is a teenager).
+Begin planning meetings by stating or re-stating your vision for your child (or better still, have your child talk about their own dreams, particularly if they are a teenager).
 Make your goals and your child’s strengths and interests the focus of the meetings.

-An important part of the SEP will be to decide how your child’s goals and strengths will be met within the overall objectives of the regular classes in which he or she will participate.
+An important part of the PLP will be to decide how your child’s goals and strengths will be met within the overall objectives of the regular classes in which they will participate.
 For example, if one of the goals for your child is to improve communication skills, how will those skills be worked on during regular class times?
 What different ways of teaching will be needed to ensure that everything can happen in the regular classroom?

 - Expect to be a full and equal partner in the planning process.